The Women in Business Awards & Campaign Launch

 Finally, Elizabetta Camilleri, founder and CEO of Shopological, the award-winning fashion platform that brings consumers closer to the brands they love, gave an entertaining presentation, sharing her enthusiasm for discovering innovations.

-A full report will appear in the next edition of The Business Magazine.
+A full report appeared in the May edition of The Business Magazine.